-- 3.3.2 Payment of study fees will be subject to the following: - (a) Subject to the cap outlined in clause 3.3.1, enrollment fees will be paid on presentation of official enrolment documentation and receipt of payment; - (b) The Employee must produce evidence of successful completion of all subjects for which they are enrolled; - (c) If subjects are not passed, the Employee will either repeat at their own expense until passed, or refund the fees paid by Council.
+- 3.2.3.2.1 An Employee may seek, in lieu of any paid study leave, to have prescribed course fees refunded of up to \$2,500.00 per annum.
+The study support payment is not subject to Fringe Benefit Tax (or as legislation is amended). - 3.2.3.2.2 Payment of study fees will be subject to the following: - 3.2.3.2.2.1 Subject to the cap outlined in clause 3.2.3.2.1, enrollment fees will be paid on presentation of official enrolment documentation and receipt of payment; - 3.2.3.2.2.2 The Employee must produce evidence of successful completion of all subjects for which they are enrolled; - 3.2.3.2.2.3 If subjects are not passed, the Employee will either repeat at their own expense until passed, or refund the fees paid by Council.

-3.4 Work Health and Safety
+3.3 Work Health and Safety

-- 3.4.1 The parties recognise that workplace safety education and training shall be fundamental to maintaining Work Health and Safety at Council worksites in compliance with all applicable legislation, codes of practice and Council policies and procedure. - 3.4.2 The parties recognise that problems or issues relating to Work Health and Safety and other hazardous situations may arise from time to time in the workplace and that these issues should be dealt with in accordance with the Work Health and Safety Act 2012, regulations and Council protocols as amended from time to time.
+- 3.3.1 The parties recognise that workplace safety education and training shall be fundamental to maintaining Work Health and Safety at Council worksites in compliance with all applicable legislation, codes of practice and Council policies and procedure. - 3.3.2 The parties recognise that problems or issues relating to Work Health and Safety and other hazardous situations may arise from time to time in the workplace and that these issues should be dealt with in accordance with the Work Health and Safety Act 2012, regulations and Council protocols as amended from time to time.

-3.5 Performance and Disciplinary Arrangements
+3.4 Performance and Disciplinary Arrangements

-3.5.1 The processes and principles regarding the management of Employee performance and addressing Employee misconduct are outlined in the Council's Performance Management and Misconduct Protocol, as amended from time to time.
+3.4.1 The processes and principles regarding the management of Employee performance and addressing Employee misconduct are outlined in the Council's Performance Management and Misconduct Protocol, as amended from time to time.